RADT 400 Orientation to Radiologic Technology (2 units)

 RADT 471 Specialized Techniques: Fluoroscopy (2.5 units)

-This course covers the curriculum mandated by the California Department of Public Health, Radiological Health Branch.
-The curriculum includes: fluoroscopic equipment, radiation protection, image evaluation, eye anatomy, patient and personnel dose reduction.
-Intended for second year students in the Radiologic Technology Program or licensed Radiographer in the State of California.
+This course covers fluoroscopic equipment, radiation protection, illumination, image evaluation, eye anatomy and physiology, patient and personnel dose reduction.
+Intended for second year students in the Radiologic Technology Program or licensed Radiographer.

 RADT 474 Venipuncture for Contrast Media Administration (1 units)